-Specify LCD as a display in the configuration file by commenting out all lines pertaining to DVI.
-Additionally, in the "Displays" section, be sure to uncomment the LCD selected out of the three supported: 5" VGA, 7" WVGA, and 10.4" SVGA display/touch screens, and place a '#' at the beginning of the line for the remaining to comment them out.
+The display settings for the system are selected in the configuration file.
+The three LCDs supported include: 5" VGA, 7" WVGA, and 10.4" SVGA display /touch screens.
+In the "Displays" section, be sure to uncomment the display selected and place a '#' at the beginning of the line for the remaining displays to comment them out.
 For example, the "Displays" section in the configuration file should resemble the following if the 7" WVGA display/touch screen is used on the target device: